xiguazaizhangwj/MDDF/README.md

 Extract code:

 # Data preparation
-mage Encoding Pretrained ResNet50 and ResNet18 are available at: https://github.com/pytorch/vision
+image Encoding Pretrained ResNet50 and ResNet18 are available at: https://github.com/pytorch/vision

+# Code
+The code of this work will be released soon.